After this chapter, you should be able to:

 ‘My boots’ Cameron says proudly and stomps both his feet in the snow and looks up at his father and smiles.

 The Hanen Centre in Toronto describes how these back-and-forth approaches have a significant impact on brain development related to language production and processing.
 It is these interactions rather than just hearing words that provide powerful opportunities for learning (Weitzman, 2017).
 By their first birthday children will use speech rather than relying on gestures, to initiate a conversation with others (Bloom, Margulis, Tinker & Fujita, 1996).
-By the time children are two years of age, turn taking is common in conversation between the child and their caregivers (Barton & Tomasello, 1991).
+By the time children are two years of age, turn-taking is common in conversations between the child and their caregivers (Barton & Tomasello, 1991).
 These early conversations are typically about significant people in their lives, and other things that are important to them such as pets, toys and favourite foods.

 Holophrastic speech: Children begin using their first words at about 12 or 13 months of age and may use partial words to convey thoughts at even younger ages.
 These one-word expressions are referred to as holophrastic speech.
 For example, the child may say “ju” for the word “juice” and use this sound when referring to a bottle.
 The listener must interpret the meaning of the holophrase and when this is someone who has spent time with the child, interpretation is not too difficult.
 They know that “ju” means “juice” which means the baby wants some milk!
 But someone who has not been around the child will have trouble knowing what is meant.
 Imagine the parent who to a friend exclaims, “Ezra’s talking all the time now!”
 The friend hears only “ju da ga” which, the parent explains, means “I want some milk when I go with Daddy.”